Academic Dean & Assistant Principals

 Email Petra Gonzalez

-Petra Gonzalez is very excited to be part of the Hays High School team.
-This marks her 20th year in education, with 9 of those years proudly spent in Hays CISD.
-Before stepping into her current administrative role at Hays High School, she served as an Assistant Principal at Wallace Middle School for 4 years and a Physical Education Teacher and Athletic Coordinator at Wallace Middle School for 4 years.
-Prior to joining Hays CISD, she worked in Austin ISD as a Physical Education and Health Teacher, as well as an Athletic Coordinator.
+Before joining Hays High School, Mrs. Gonzalez served as an Assistant Principal at Wallace Middle School for four years.
+Prior to that, she spent four years as a Physical Education Teacher and Athletic Coordinator at Wallace Middle School.
+Before coming to Hays CISD, she dedicated 11 years to Austin ISD as a Physical Education and Health Teacher and Athletic Coordinator.

-Mrs. Gonzalez is committed to fostering positive and meaningful relationships with students, staff, and the broader community.
-She looks forward to continuing her service and making a lasting impact at Hays High School.
+Mrs. Gonzalez is passionate about building strong, meaningful relationships with students, staff, families, and the community.
+She is committed to creating a positive school culture where all students have the opportunity to succeed and looks forward to continuing to make a lasting impact at Hays High School.

-She holds a bachelor’s degree in Exercise and Sports Science and a master’s degree in Educational Leadership, both from Texas State University.
+She earned both her Bachelor of Science in Exercise and Sports Science and her Master of Education in Educational Leadership from Texas State University.